MooersLab/MooersLab/README.md

 - [The writer's creed](https://github.com/MooersLab/thewriterslaw) Guidelines for greater productivity.
 - [Writing Progress tracker by project for 2023 in Excel and Libre Office](https://github.com/MooersLab/writingProgess2023)
 - [Writing contract template](https://github.com/MooersLab/writingContract) This contract is in Microsoft Word, markdown, LaTeX, and org-mode.
-This accountability system works only if your partner has a similar commitment level.
+This accountability system works only if your partner has a similar level of commitment to daily writing.
+I had a good run of four years with one person from out-of-state.
+I would consider doing this again.
 - [Writing Log template in LaTeX](https://github.com/MooersLab/writingLogTemplate).
 LaTeX beginers can use this document easily on Overleaf without any configuration.
 - [Writing Log template in Org-mode](https://github.com/MooersLab/writingLogTemplateInOrg) Org-mode is a powerful analog of markdown that can interpret LaTeX code blocks.
 It is vastly more capable than markdown.
 Org-mode is best edited in Emacs (Sorry, Oveleaf cannot yet work with Org-mode), but VS Code has some support for org-mode files.
 - [Emacsconf 2022 talk about GhostText on YouTube, December 2022](https://www.youtube.com/watch?v=2NPUDYAOgW0&t=3s) Includes demonstration of using Emacs to edit a document in Overleaf.